ShayanFiroozi/FastLog.Net/README.md

 # How It Works

-# Limitations❌
+# ❌ Limitations

-However **FastLog.Net** is thread-safe BUT it is NOT recommended to build two agents with same logging file , so this limitation intentionally applied to the FastLog.Net.
+However **FastLog.Net** is thread-safe BUT it is **NOT** recommended to build two agents with same logging file , so this limitation applied to the FastLog.Net intentionally to prevent two or more agents write and manage same logging file.

-# Known Issues ⁉
+# ⁉ Known Issues

 License